oras-project/artifacts-spec/descriptor.md

   This OPTIONAL property defines the type or Artifact, differentiating artifacts that use the `application/vnd.oras.manifest`.
   When the descriptor is used for blobs, this property MUST be empty.

+- **`urls`** *array of strings*

+  This OPTIONAL property specifies a list of URIs from which this object MAY be downloaded.
+  Each entry MUST conform to [RFC 3986][rfc3986].
+  Entries SHOULD use the `http` and `https` schemes, as defined in [RFC 7230][rfc7230-s2.7].

+- **`annotations`** *string-string map*

+    This OPTIONAL property contains arbitrary metadata for this descriptor.
+    This OPTIONAL property MUST use the annotation rules as defined in the [v1.0.1](https://github.com/opencontainers/image-spec/blob/v1.0.1/annotations.md#rules) release of the OCI Image Spec.

+### Reserved

+The following field keys are reserved and MUST NOT be used by other specifications.

+- **`data`** *string*

+  This key is RESERVED for future versions of the specification.

 ## Digests

 The _digest_ property of a Descriptor acts as a content identifier, enabling [content addressability](http://en.wikipedia.org/wiki/Content-addressable_storage).